 Cytologic Evaluation in Breast Cancer Risk Assessment

-The analysis of epithelial cells from breast duct fluid is intended as a tool to assess an individual's risk for breast cancer.
+The analysis of epithelial cells from breast duct fluid is intended to assess an individual's risk for breast cancer.
 A variety of techniques exist to obtain epithelial cells for cytologic evaluation, including random periareolar fine needle aspiration, nipple aspirate fluid, ductal lavage and suction.

 Most breast cancers develop from the epithelial cells that line the breast ducts.
-Because abnormalities in these tissues may indicate an elevated risk of developing breast cancer, histologic examination of these tissues has been proposed as an aid in detecting individuals who are at risk of developing the disease.
-However, the clinical utility of these tests (e.g. FirstCyte™ Breast Test, HALO Nipple Aspirate Fluid collection system) are still being evaluated.
+Because abnormalities in these tissues may indicate an elevated risk of developing breast cancer, histologic examination of these tissues has been proposed as an aid to identify individuals at risk.
+The clinical utility of these tests (e.g. FirstCyte™ Breast Test, HALO Nipple Aspirate Fluid collection system) is still being evaluated.

 Cytologic evaluation of epithelial cells to determine breast cancer risk is considered investigational.

 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.

 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.